backdrop-ops/contrib/README.md

 The Backdrop Bug Squad
 ----------------------

-The `Backdrop Bug Squad` consistes of trusted members of the backdrop-contrib group who will help other contributors stay on top of minor bug fixes and User Interface improvements.
+The `Backdrop Bug Squad` consists of trusted members of the backdrop-contrib group who will help other contributors stay on top of minor bug fixes and User Interface improvements.